New Patients (661) 449-9652

 Thumbnail for the video

-To make an accurate sleep apnea diagnosis, an overnight sleep study is required.
-Don’t worry; you won’t be forced to visit a sleep center for an inconvenient sleepover.
-Instead, the ARES system lets you take the sleep study home with you to wear at night.
+An overnight sleep study is required to make an accurate sleep apnea diagnosis.
+Don’t worry; you won’t be forced to visit a Bakersfield sleep center for an inconvenient sleepover.
+Instead, the ARES system lets you conduct the sleep study at home at night.
 The system is comfortable to wear as it slips around your head like a baseball cap.

 Once it’s hooked up, the system begins recording right away.
 By reviewing the data afterward, Dr. Frank can determine when and how easily you fall asleep and will receive detailed information regarding the quality of your sleep.

 If you wake up once or more with breathing-related events, the ARES system will record each time the events occur and their duration.
-You will then bring the device back to our office, where the information can be extracted and analyzed for an accurate sleep apnea diagnosis.
+You will then return the device to our office, where the information can be extracted and analyzed for an accurate sleep apnea diagnosis.

 Tired of Feeling Exhausted All the Time?
 Call and Ask About Our Sleep Apnea Treatments

-If you suffer from sleep apnea or suspect you do, we can help you find relief in the form of a restful night’s sleep.
+If you suffer from sleep apnea or suspect you do, we can help you find relief through a restful night’s sleep.
 With oral health and clear airways so closely connected, your first step toward a comfortable solution is to contact us.
 Call and schedule an appointment today.